Hawraa7/Portfolio-Project-1/README.md

 # Cremina Confectionery
-Cremina Confectionery website is a web page for customers who want to buy sweets.
-Cremina Confectionery offers a variety of options for all ages and is suitable for all events.
+Cremina Confectionery's website provides a platform for customers looking to purchase sweets, offering a wide range of options suitable for all age groups and various occasions.
+Whether for a special celebration or just to enjoy a dessert, the site features a diverse selection of treats.

-Users of this website will be able to find all information about the different sweets we offer: About the prices, the menu and the contact information.
-This site is targeted for all people including those who want to celebrate their birthdays, or make an event or simply take a dessert.
+Visitors can easily access details about the available sweets, including pricing, menu options, and how to get in touch.
+The website is designed for anyone seeking to celebrate birthdays, plan events, or indulge in a delicious treat.